Elao/CommandMigration/README.md

         database_name: 'command_migration'
 ```

-Add `php bin/console elao:command-migration:run` to your deployment process (see below for integration with Capifony).
+Add `php bin/console elao:command-migration:run` to your deployment process (see below for integration with Capifony or Ansible).

 ## Usage